keighrim/kaldi-yesno-tutorial/README.md

 ### Data preparation

 Let's start with formatting data.
-We will split 60 wave files roughly into half, 29 for training, the rest for testing.
-Create a directory `data` and put two subdirectories `train_yesno` and `test_yesno` in it.
+We will split 60 wave files roughly in half: 29 for training, the rest for testing.
+Create a directory `data` and,then two subdirectories `train_yesno` and `test_yesno` in it.

 We will prototype a python script to generate necessary input files.
 Open `data_prep.py`.
 It